helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

-# Helidon Data JDBC Declarative using Oracle Database
+# Helidon Data JDBC Declarative with Oracle Database

-This example uses Helidon Data to generate pure JDBC implementations of two declarative repository interfaces:
+This example shows how to use Helidon Data declarative repositories with Oracle Database.
+Helidon generates JDBC-backed implementations of two repository interfaces:

 - `PokemonRepository`
 - `TypeRepository`

 Repository methods declare SQL with `@Jdbc.Statement`.
-Most result shapes let code generation infer query or update execution.
-Primitive `int` and `long` results use `@Jdbc.Execution` when the method shape is ambiguous.
+Helidon can infer query or update execution for most result shapes.
+Methods with ambiguous primitive `int` or `long` results use `@Jdbc.Execution` to select the operation explicitly.

+Use this example to explore generated repository implementations.
+If you prefer to construct statements and call `JdbcClient` directly, see the [imperative Oracle Database example](../../../imperative/data-jdbc/oracle).

+## What the Example Demonstrates

-The sample validates:
+The repositories cover:

 - generated JDBC repository implementations for list, optional, insert, update, and delete operations;
 - named SQL parameter binding, repeated named markers, and positional binding in repository parameter declaration order;